qld-gov-au/qg-web-template/README.md

 ## File structure

+* gulp/ - Gulp functions and settings file
+* product definitions/ - Definitions and requirements for this project
-> ├─ src/ - Where the source for the template are kept
+* src/ - This is where the source files for the template are kept
-> │	├─ assets/
+	* assets/
-> │	│	├─ _project/ - 	Files in here are compled specially
-> │	│	│				Keep an eye on the build file when changing them
+		* _project/ - Files in here are compiled specially by gulp.
+Keep an eye on the build file when making changes.
+This directory will be renamed to the version number for the template (V3)
-> │	│	├─ images/ -
+		* images/ - Images for the template
-> │	│	├─ includes/ - 	The main includes.
-These files
-> │
-> └

-### src - Source files
-This is where the source for the project is kept.
-###
+		* includes - The main SSI includes.
+This folder is split into includes/ and includes-cdn/ (which are automatically re-written to point to CDN assets) on release.
+	* documentation/ - The end user documentation on using this template
+	* other-files/ - Special files for build and release
+		* build/ - .htaccess file and other files required to get build to work.
+These are excluded on release.
+		* release/ - readme.md and other files for the destination release repository.
+These are not included on build.
+	* template/ - The template files that pull in the includes, css and js.
+These are automatically adjusted to point to local or CDN files on release.
+* tests/ - All test functions